kamathhrishi/kamathhrishi1.github.io/_posts/2020-06-19-Bethealgorithm.md

 </p>

 <p style="text-align:justify">
 The first image meets our definition of a bar : high chairs [check], drinks [check] and bar counter[check].
-Although to be able to generalize these features you would need several different variations of the image , to name a few images with bartender , people taking a drink and different shades of furnitures.
+Although to be able to generalize these features you would need several different variations of the image ,such as ones with a bartender , people taking a drink and different shades of furnitures.
 <p float="center">
 <img src="https://raw.githubusercontent.com/kamathhrishi/kamathhrishi.github.io/master/_posts/Images/bar_0439.jpg?token=ABK4NEMGDL3UVKZBOUM65Q266XQTA" width="200" height="150"/>
 </p>